PhD Handbook

 Leave of Absence

 Graduate Studies and the PhD Program discourage extended leaves of absence.
-A student may petition the Program Director for a leave of absence to pursue full-time professional activities related to the student’s doctoral program and long-range professional goals.
+A student may petition the PhD Program Director for a leave of absence to pursue full-time professional activities related to the student’s doctoral program and long-range professional goals.
 A leave of absence may also be granted because of health conditions or other personal emergency situations.
 A leave of absence may be granted for up to one year, with the possibility of an extension upon request.
-The leave of absence is granted by a letter from the Program Director, which is given to the student and placed in their file.
+The leave of absence is granted by a letter from the PhD Program Director, which is given to the student and placed in their file.
 The time taken for a leave of absence does not count against the student’s time to degree.
 However, if the total time for the leave extends more than five (5) years, the student will lose their place in the program and must reapply for admission according to Graduate Studies policy on leave of absences.

 Leaves of absence are not granted merely for pursuit of employment or vacation.
 Students on a leave of absence are not eligible for Graduate Research Assistantships or Graduate Teaching Assistantships or financial aid.

-Request for Leave of Absence form
+Students can access the Request for Leave of Absence form here.

 Administration of the PhD Program